Jump toUpdate content

 autogen.shscript to generate a configuration file, configure the application and compile it from the master branch:

-Then run the installation of the application using the
+Run the installation of the application using the

 Copy the application into its final destination to complete the installation: